NCERT Solutions Class 11 English Telephone Conversation – Free PDF Download

-The central issue revolves around the ironical fact that when a person is in need of shelter, the questions asked are based upon his colour of skin and not the actual questions exchanged like that of the amenities provided, rent and other fundamental needs in an apartment.
-Racist behaviour is possessed by the landlady in the poem and ironically, the poet is sorry for something which he was born with.
+The central issue revolves around the ironical fact that when a person is in need of shelter, the questions asked are based upon the colour of skin and not the actual questions exchanged like that of the amenities provided, rent and other fundamental needs in an apartment.
+Racist behaviour is shown by the landlady in the poem, and the poet is unapologetic for something which he was born with.
 Differences between what really is and what appears to be develops a sense of verbal irony which helps the poem to depict the absurdity of racism.

 2. There are intervals of silence in the interaction between the landlady and the prospective tenant.
 What are the reasons for this?

 There are intervals of silence in the interaction between the landlady and the prospective tenant.
-The reason was the inferior feeling of the landlady in the face of the poet and understood her lack of knowledge when compared to the poet’s scholarly intellect.
-The unexpected silences in the poem emphasize the effect of the race of Africans being revealed to the landlady.
-The landlady’s ignorance is portrayed with a sense of humour on a subtle level.
+The reason was the racial prejudice the landlady showed towards the poet.
+The unexpected silences in the poem emphasize the effect of the revelation of the poet’s racial identity to the landlady and the consequent unease she probably felt.
+The landlady’s prejudice is portrayed with a sense of humour on a subtle level.

 3. How is colour highlighted in the poem and why?
 List all the words in the poem that suggest colour.

-The different colours highlighted in the poem explain the variations between the poet and the landlady according to their skin colour.
-The red colour used describes the different things which contain the red colour like the double tiered bus, the telephone booth and the pillar box.
-It depicts the dark skinned colour of the poet who was not fair like the landlady.
-The expression ‘gold-rolled’ explains the class to which the ‘fair-skinned’ people belong to.
+The different colours highlighted in the poem point to the difference between the poet and the landlady in terms of the colour of their skin.
+The red colour describes the different things which contain the red colour, like the double-tiered bus, the telephone booth and the pillar box.
+It depicts the dark-skinned colour of the poet, who is not fair like the landlady.
+The expression ‘gold-rolled’ explains the class to which the ‘fair-skinned’ people belong.